heptarch/heptarch.github.io/drafts/entropy.md

 ## Introduction

 I recently watched a cybersecurity training video where an ethical hacker had a mockup interface for determining how long it would take to crack a password.
 I thought this would be a fun thing to reproduce!
-The key point is that, realistically, we need a measure of how unpredictable a password (or passphrase) is, and this turns out to be a surprisingly subtle exercise.
+While I was at it, I thought I would put the [legend of passphrase vs password](https://xkcd.com/936/) to the test.

 ## Redundancy and surprisal